MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-permissions.md

 Permissions are aligned with the fabric permission model:

-- Workspace permissions
+Workspace permissions: Viewer, contributor, member, and admin permissions are supported.

-- Viewer permissions: Someone with viewer permissions can Add/Edit/Delete, but not save their changes.
-Viewer can also see available variables for reference on a consumer item with all their details and referred variables values.
-- Contributor/Member/Admin permissions: In general, CRUD permissions.
+Anyone who is a contributor or above can add,edit, and delete.
 For more information about workspace roles, see [Roles in workspaces in Microsoft Fabric](../../get-started/roles-workspaces.md).

 ## Variable permissions